antiroyalty/ca-climate-action-initiative/electricity_cost_calculator/README.md

 **SolarPanel:** Calculates the energy output of solar panels based on capacity and efficiency.

 **HeatPump:** Calculates the energy consumption of heat pumps, considering factors like the coefficient of performance (COP) and insulation.

+**ElectricVehicle:** Captures energy consumed by an EV based on vehicle miles travelled and efficiency.